Hampton Bay Fanelee 54 in. White Color Changing LED Brushed Nickel Smart Ceiling Fan with Light Kit and Remote Powered by Hubspace

 Other types of ceiling include the cathedral ceiling, the concave or barrel-shaped ceiling, the stretched ceiling and the coffered ceiling.
 Coving often links the ceiling to the surrounding walls.
 Ceilings can play a part in reducing fire hazard, and a system is available for rating the fire resistance of dropped ceilings.

-Color (American English) or colour (Commonwealth English) is the visual perception based on the electromagnetic spectrum.
-Though color is not an inherent property of matter, color perception is related to an object's light absorption, reflection, emission spectra and interference.
+Color (American English) or colour (British and Commonwealth English) is the visual perception based on the electromagnetic spectrum.
+Though color is not an inherent property of matter, color perception is related to an object's light absorption, reflection, emission spectra, and interference.
 For most humans, colors are perceived in the visible light spectrum with three types of cone cells (trichromacy).
-Other animals may have a different number of cone cell types or have eyes sensitive to different wavelength, such as bees that can distinguish ultraviolet, and thus have a different color sensitivity range.
+Other animals may have a different number of cone cell types or have eyes sensitive to different wavelengths, such as bees that can distinguish ultraviolet, and thus have a different color sensitivity range.
 Animal perception of color originates from different light wavelength or spectral sensitivity in cone cell types, which is then processed by the brain.

-Colors have perceived properties such as hue, colorfulness (saturation) and luminance.
+Colors have perceived properties such as hue, colorfulness (saturation), and luminance.
 Colors can also be additively mixed (commonly used for actual light) or subtractively mixed (commonly used for materials).
 If the colors are mixed in the right proportions, because of metamerism, they may look the same as a single-wavelength light.
 For convenience, colors can be organized in a color space, which when being abstracted as a mathematical color model can assign each region of color with a corresponding set of numbers.
-As such, color spaces are an essential tool for color reproduction in print, photography, computer monitors and television.
-The most well-known color models are RGB, CMYK, YUV, HSL and HSV.
+As such, color spaces are an essential tool for color reproduction in print, photography, computer monitors, and television.
+The most well-known color models are RGB, CMYK, YUV, HSL, and HSV.

 Because the perception of color is an important aspect of human life, different colors have been associated with emotions, activity, and nationality.
 Names of color regions in different cultures can have different, sometimes overlapping areas.
 In visual arts, color theory is used to govern the use of colors in an aesthetically pleasing and harmonious way.
-The theory of color includes the color complements; color balance; and classification of primary colors (traditionally red, yellow, blue), secondary colors (traditionally orange, green, purple) and tertiary colors.
+The theory of color includes the color complements; color balance; and classification of primary colors (traditionally red, yellow, blue), secondary colors (traditionally orange, green, purple), and tertiary colors.
 The study of colors in general is called color science.

 Fan commonly refers to:

-• Fan (machine), a machine for producing airflow, often used for cooling
+- Fan (machine), a machine for producing airflow, often used for cooling

-• Hand fan, an implement held and waved by hand to move air for cooling
+- Hand fan, an implement held and waved by hand to move air for cooling

-• Fan (person), short for fanatic; an enthusiast or supporter, especially with regard to entertainment
+- Fan (person), short for fanatic; an enthusiast or supporter, especially with regard to entertainment

 Fan, FAN or fans may also refer to: